Tea Bag Folding: a Flat Unit Origami Craft

 - Start your pattern by folding your square 4 ways.
 Opening the tile up again after each fold as follows.

-- Fold corner to corner.
+- With color side up.
+Fold corner to corner.
 Open.

 - Fold the other corner to corner.
 Open.